Paid Sick Leave Laws by State: The Chart, Map, & Accrual Info You Need

 Accrual rate and cap

 Employees accrue one hour per 30 hours worked.
 Employers can cap the accrual at 48 hours a year.
-These hours can be carried over from year to year until an 80-hour maximum accrual “bank” is reached.
+These hours can be carried over from year to year until an 80-hour maximum accrual is reached.
+No more PTO may be acquired by the employee until they have less than 80 hours accrued.

 Waiting period

 Employees must accrue sick leave beginning on their first day of employment.
-They can begin using accrued time off as it accrues.
+They can use accrued time off immediately after accruing it.

 Carryover rules